eduardopiairo/betcycle/README.md

-# Betcycle Project
+# Betcycle

-A project to explore concepts related to the design and implementation of the deployment pipeline.
-I will use this project to share my knowledge about the deployment pipeline, explore new approaches, and support my talks, presentations, and posts ...

-The intended deployment pipeline will support applications, databases, and infrastructure changes.
+> _A DevOps Quest from Exploration to Production_

+BetCycle covers the full lifecycle of software development and deployment from exploration to production, with an emphasis on the following topics:
+- Application development
+- CI/CD pipeline design and implementation
+- Internal Developer Platform capabilities implementation and exploration

+The goal is to embark on a quest that starts with writing code in the local environment (aka my laptop) - and finishes in production.
+The path to production includes writing and testing code, building artifacts, deploying artifacts in production, monitoring, security, and cost.

 ## Cycling data